CocoaPress/docs/docs/Printer/Flashing.md

 ## Apple Silicon Mac Steps

-To flash to your Macintosh, SynDaver has made a web slicer that can be used with Cocoa Press printers.
+To flash to your Macintosh, SynDaver has made a web slicer that includes flashing firmware tools for the type of control board your Cocoa Press uses.
+In short, it can be used to update your printer's firmware same as BOSSA above can be.

 !!! note
-    This beta tool only works on Chrome via webUSB.
-Safari doesn't yet support WebUSB.
+    This beta tool only works on Chrome due to the use of webUSB.
+Safari and Firefox don't yet support WebUSB.

 Open the SynDaver Web Slicer Beta [here.](https://syndaverco.github.io/slicer-beta/)